abcslawek/raccoon/README.md

 ## General Information
-- Raccoon is a game created in Java, it uses a swing collection, you can run, jump, doublejump, fall down, lose life and loose or win the game!
+- Raccoon is a game created in Java, it uses a swing collection, you can run, jump, doublejump, fall down, fight against enemy, lose life and loose or win the game!

 ## Technologies Used